 Make a difference!

 Each month we ask our POTM to choose an animal related organization to spotlight during his or her “reign”.
-Walter has asked us to tell you about where his little brother Kevin was adopted from, Midwest Dachshund Rescue!
+Hope has asked us to tell you about the organization who changed her life, Wish Upon A Rescue.

 Make a difference!